-Using GPRS in the T300/T302
+Using GPRS in the T226

-Instead of occupying an entire voice channel for the duration of a data session, the T300/T302 sends/receives data in small packets, as needed, much like IP on the Internet.
-Because of this, the T300/T302 maintains a constant online connection, its data transmission abilities summoned by the application in use on an asneeded basis.
+Instead of occupying an entire voice channel for the duration of a data session, the T226 sends/receives data in small packets, as needed, much like IP on the Internet.
+Because of this, the T226 maintains a constant online connection.
+Its data transmission abilities are summoned by the application in use on an as-needed basis.

-The GPRS specification includes four coding schemes - CS1, CS2, CS3 and CS4 - that allow data speeds of 9,050 bps, 13,400 bps, 15,600 bps and 21,400 bps respectively.
-The T300/T302 works with all four coding schemes, but data speed will naturally vary according to network configuration.
-At the moment, CS-3 and CS-4 are not supported in any live network, i e present work dependent).
+The GPRS specification includes four coding schemes - CS1, CS2, CS3 and CS4 - that allow data speeds of 9,050 bps, 13,400 bps, 15,600 bps and 21,400 bps respectively using one time slot.
+The T226 works with all four coding schemes, but data speed will naturally vary according to network configuration.
+At the moment, CS3 and CS4 are not supported in any live network, i.e., present speed is limited to 40,200 bps using three time slots.